 Life Sciences Industry Partners Host Interns from Athens Community Career Academy Biomanufacturing Program.

-Athens Bioscience, Inc. worked with an intern from the Biomanufacturing Program at ACCA developed by partnerships including local industry, county and State officials, educators, and Georgia Life Sciences.
+Athens Bioscience, Inc. recently hosted an intern from the Athens-Clarke County Academy (ACCA) Biomanufacturing Program, a workforce development initiative created through partnerships among local industry, county and state leaders, educators, and Georgia Life Sciences.

 “We’ve got many large (biomanufacturing) corporations here in (Athens-Clarke) County,” ACCA Biotechnology Instructor Stan Harrison said.
 “They need skilled workers and they need them from all walks (of life).”